RobinBressan/ng-n/README.md

 ##### Notification stack

 Since v1.2 you can group some notifications into a `stack`.
-A stack will be dispatch as a single notification but with a `flush` method to dispatch all its notifications:
+A stack will be dispatched as a single notification but with a `flush` method to dispatch all its notifications:

 ```javascript
     var myStack = $n.stack();